Spain is one of the most popular destinations for people from Northern Europe to consider moving to.

 * Foreigners are tolerated at best and often ripped off by the locals.

-* Getting bar work in Spain is fine in the summer but come October you may find you are out of a job!
+* Getting bar work in Spain is fine in the summer but come October you may find you are out of a job when bars close up!
+If however you are intent on finding temporary work then see our guide on seasonal work in Spain.

 * Your problems go with you when you move to Spain, they don’t magically disappear.
 You don’t change personality so be realistic.
-Life and its many problems continue to hit you in Spain – in fact many people would say life in Spain is even harder than whereever you are coming from.
+Life and its many problems continue to hit you in Spain – in fact, many people would say life in Spain is even harder than wherever you are coming from.

 Most Popular Related Reading…